How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 Which is honestly the main reason why I think Go will outdo it in the long run.
 The tooling is good and running go software involves you typing "go run" instead of futzing about with environments and package managers.

 Businesses don't know or care how fast their code is.
-The internal software at most companies is a complete fucking mess that will never be fixed because everyone's hiring pajeets to write godawful code and plug Microsoft Solutions into everything.
+The internal software at most companies is a complete fricking mess that will never be fixed because everyone's hiring pajeets to write godawful code and plug Microsoft Solutions into everything.
 At this point the pajeets are just functional randomware and the only way to sort the whole mess out would be to start from scratch with competent engineers, but THAT ain't happening.

 Python is really popular with third worlders like indians and slavs.